The CodeFoxSoft Java Apps: Where the Fox Learned to Run

 It taught me how systems actually work.

-This is why, when I use AI today, I’m not asking it for help—I’m giving it orders.
+I use AI today, I’m not asking it for help—I’m giving it orders.

 I use AI to accelerate my workflow, not to replace my brain.
 I can spot a hallucination in a millisecond because I’ve written the underlying logic myself a thousand times.
 I can architect complex, cross‑platform ecosystems because I know what happens down at the metal.